BMW certified pre-owned warranty

 technician checking the underneath parts of the car

 BMWs don’t come cheap, and neither do their repairs when things go wrong.
-As a result, you might be considering buying a certified pre-owned (CPO) BMW to save a few bucks and reduce the risk of paying out of pocket for future repairs.
+As a result, you might be thinking about buying a certified pre-owned (CPO) BMW to save a few bucks.
+BMW CPOs can reduce the risk of paying out of pocket for future repairs, but is it really worth it?
+Here’s what to consider.

 Key insights

-• Certified BMWs must be under five years old, have fewer than 60,000 miles and pass a rigorous inspection and road test conducted by a certified BMW technician.
+Certified BMWs must be under five years old, have fewer than 60,000 miles and pass a rigorous inspection and road test conducted by a certified technician.

 BMW’s certified pre-owned program explained